 Teaching swimming classes for special needs kids can be uniquely rewarding.
-Just ask D’Ar Zirbes, a manager at FOSS Swim School who has instructed numerous kids with a range of developmental and physical challenges.
+Just ask D’Ar Zirbes, a Site Director at Foss Swim School who has instructed numerous kids with a range of developmental and physical challenges.

 D’Ar said the most important thing a parent of a special needs child can do is be transparent about what their child needs.
 By talking through the child’s situation, parents and instructor can come up with a plan.
 “It doesn’t always have to be private lessons,” said D’Ar.
 “It can be finding a smaller class, or a quieter time at the pool.
 And sometimes we will do one-on-one lessons outside of class time.”